vandanaranasara/MinuteMind/README.md

 ### Issue: File upload fails
 **Solution**:
-- Ensure the file is in TXT or PDF format
+- Ensure the file is in MP3 or WAV format
 - Check that the `uploads/` directory exists and is writable
 - Verify file size is reasonable